tmnestor/LayoutLM_annotation_ms/README.md

 2. **Check for extra quotes**: If your hyperlinks have double quotes like `""Z:\path""`, this may be due to Excel's CSV handling.
 The scripts have been updated to prevent this issue.

 3. **Manual fix in Excel**: If hyperlinks still don't work, you can select the columns with hyperlinks in Excel, right-click and choose "Remove Hyperlink", then select all cells again and use the HYPERLINK function to recreate them.

+### Output Directory Issues

+If you're using the `--output-dir` parameter and see incorrect paths:

+1. Make sure the output directory exists or has write permissions
+2. Check for path separators in network share paths - use double backslashes on Windows (\\\\)
+3. For absolute paths, ensure they start with "/" (Unix) or a drive letter (Windows)